Office of the Secretary-General's Envoy on Youth: Envoy’s Workplan

 Secondly, under the Advocacy priority area, the Office of the Secretary General's Envoy on Youth promotes stronger youth participation in setting, implementing and evaluating the various development frameworks and increase international awareness and attention to youth issues.
 The Envoy has pledged to advocate for a youth-friendly Post-2015 Development Agenda and is utilizing various platforms to advocate for a stronger youth agenda at the national, regional and international levels.
 In addition, the Envoy's Office has deployed traditional and new media tools to advocate for stronger youth participation with a special focus on marginalized youth and young women and girls.

 Thirdly, in regard to the priority area of Partnerships, the Office of the Secretary General's Envoy on Youth engages with Member States, the private sector, academic institutions, media and civil society, including youth-led organizations in the UN programmes on youth and facilitates multi-stakeholder partnerships on youth issues.
 The Office of the Secretary General's Envoy on Youth coordinates closely with Member States to further support youth issues and reinforce a youth perspective in relevant resolutions.
 The Envoys office also supports evidence-based research on youth issues, networking of youth-led organizations and works on building a global coalition for youth rights.

 Fourthly, in terms of the Harmonization priority area, the Office of the Secretary General's Envoy on Youth works as a catalyst to enhance the coordination and harmonization of youth programming among UN agencies.
 The actions toward this priority include the promotion of the implementation of the World Programme of Action for Youth, working closely with the UN Inter-Agency Network on Youth Development and support for the establishment of inter-agency networks at the regional and national levels.
 Moreover, the Envoys Office supports the implementation of the System Wide Action Plan on Youth and enhances the communications and the flow of information between UN agencies and youth.

 Role of Envoy on Youth

-The Office of the Secretary-General's Envoy on Youth was envisioned by Secretary-General of the United Nations, Ban Ki-Moon.
+The Office of the Secretary-General's Envoy on Youth was envisioned by the Secretary-General of the United Nations, Ban Ki-Moon.
 On January 17, 2013, Ahmad Alhendawi became the first Youth Envoy to be appointed by the Secretary-General.
 As Envoy on Youth, he is responsible for several reforms on youth which includes Participation, Advocacy, Partnership and Harmonization.
-The Office of the Secretary-General's Envoy on Youth through the leadership of Ahmad Alhendawi pioneered the vision of the 17 UN Young Leaders which sees individuals between the age group of 18-30 from different countries who advocate the Sustainable Development Goals (SDGs) through their innovative work.
+The Office of the Secretary-General's Envoy on Youth, through the leadership of Ahmad Alhendawi, pioneered the vision of the 17 UN Young Leaders which sees individuals between the age group of 18-30 from different countries who advocate the Sustainable Development Goals (SDGs) through their innovative work.
 The Young Leaders initiative has been in existence from September 2016 in hopes of promoting SDGs through individual grass-roots projects.